suchmememanyskill/suchmememanyskill.github.io/README.md

-### Description of tools provided by SD File Installer
+### Description of tools provided by SD File Installer - CFW
 Anemone3ds - A theming tool by TeamAnemone.
 Drop Theme zips obtained from [Themeplaza](https://themeplaza.eu/themes?sort=most-downloaded) and drop them in your Themes folder that's located on the root of your sd card

 Checkpoint - A save manager by BernardoGiordano.
 Dumped saves are located in 3ds/checkpoint/titles